-In the previous post, we considered the basic elements for understanding genetic algorithm (fitness-function, selection, crossingover, and mutation), and we are ready to develop canonical genetic algorithm from scratch with using my favorite program language – Python!
+In the previous post, we considered the basic elements for understanding the genetic algorithm and main components such as fitness-function, selection, crossingover, and mutation.
+We are ready to develop canonical genetic algorithm from scratch with using my favorite program language – Python!
 Let’s start!

-operator_selection, which skips only best decisions are maximum or minimum of fitness-function.
-Mentioned operations are repeated while epochs aren’t finished (4).
-The
+operator_mutation(8).
+Mentioned operations repeated while epochs aren’t finished (4).

 def fitness_function ( found_string, template='Hello world!' ): score = 0 count = 0 for letter in template: if letter == found_string[count]: score += 1 count = count+1 return score def calculate_score ( chromosomes ): sum_score = 0 for chromosome in chromosomes: sum_score+=fitness_function ( chromosome ) return sum_score

-init_population.
-This function has the trick.
+init_GA.
+This function has a trick.
 You can see on line 6, the random genes are created by

 def operator_roulette ( chromosomes= ): rotation_roulette = selected_chromosomes = score_chromosomes = sum_scores = calculate_score ( chromosomes ) prev_score = 0 rotation_roulette = np.random.randint( 1, 10, size=len(chromosomes) )/10.0 for chromosome in chromosomes: score_chromosomes.append( fitness_function( chromosome ) ) roulette_sector = for chromosome, score in zip( chromosomes, score_chromosomes ): roulette_sector.append( ( np.round(prev_score, 2), np.round((score/sum_scores)+prev_score, 2) ) ) prev_score += np.float( score/sum_scores ) for chromosome, score_chromosome in zip( chromosomes, roulette_sector ): for selected_sector in rotation_roulette: if score_chromosome < selected_sector <= score_chromosome: selected_chromosomes.append(chromosome) return selected_chromosomes